devleaks/xpfdr/README.md

 It generates X-Plane FDR files from a running flight.

-## Recording
+# Operations

 The plugin installs a permanent supervisor procedure that determines if the FDR recording needs to occur.
-It automatically starts when a movement is detected, it stops when there is no movement for 10 minutes.
+It automatically starts when aircraft movement is detected, it stops when there is no movement for 10 minutes.

 Alternatively, it is possible to manually start and stop the recording through the _Start or stop FDR_ Plugin Menu entry.
 An _enabled_ marker (white dot) sits in front of the menu entry when the recorder is running.